apache/nuttx/configs/olimex-stm32-e407/README.txt

   BMP180:
   ------
-   This a configuration example for the BMP180 barometer sensor.
+    This is a configuration example for the BMP180 barometer sensor.
 This sensor works with I2C, you need to do the next connections:

     BMP180 VIN -> Board 3.3V
     BMP180 GND -> Board GND
     BMP180 SCL -> Board PB6 (Arduino header D1)
     BMP180 SDA -> Board PB7 (Arduino header D0)

     This example is configured to work with the USBNSH instead of UART NSH, so the console will be shown over the USB_OTG1 connector.

     On the console, type "ls /dev " and if the registration process goes fine, you should see a device called "press0".
 Now execute the app BMP180 to see the ambient pressure value.

+  DAC:
+  ---
+    This is a configuration example to use the DAC1 of the board.The DAC1 is attached to the PA4 pin (Arduino header D10).

+    This example is configured to work with the USBNSH instead of UART NSH, so the console will be shown over the USB_OTG1 connector.

+    On the console, type "ls /dev " and if the registration process goes fine, you should see a device called "dac0".
+Now execute the app dac put a value at the output.